 Currently, this is the only SSD add-on for Series X that you can load the latest games from, as it matches the speed of the console’s built-in SSD.
 While having just one option makes it very easy to shop for a storage-boosting gadget for your Xbox, the lack of competition here means that you’re going to pay significantly more money per gigabyte than PS5 owners do for their PS5 SSD upgrades (the 1 TB add-on for Xbox nets you about 5 GB per dollar spent versus 10 GB or more per dollar for PS5-ready SSDs).
 We wish we could suggest that you swap your Xbox’s internal SSD, but the crummy facts are that doing so is both a difficult and warranty-voiding venture.

-The Seagate expansion cards for Xbox are available in 1 TB and 2 TB configurations (a 512 GB model has been discontinued).
-Prices start at $199.99 for the 1 TB model and they go up to $359.99 for the top-end model.
+The Seagate expansion cards for Xbox are available in 1 TB and 2 TB configurations.
+Prices start at $149.99 for the 1 TB model and they go up to around $280 for the top-end model.
 Both configurations are available at Amazon, Best Buy, Target, or GameStop.

 External Xbox hard drives